ginogeorgiev/WerDuBist/README.md

 1. Before starting your work on a new feature, always pull the newest version of [main](https://github.com/ginogeorgiev/WerDuBist) branch.
 2. Create a new branch from master and give it a Name
 3. You can now work on your feature, commit and push changes inside of your Feature Branch.
 Make sure to always choose **descriptive** commit messages.
-4. Once you have pushed all your changes for the feature, create a pull request to master branch in GitLab and assign a team member for code review.
+4. Once you have pushed all your changes for the feature, create a pull request to master branch in GitHub and assign a team member for code review.
 5. If your pull request has been approved, the pull request can be merged into master.
     * If you encounter merge conflicts, merge master branch into your feature branch **locally** and push the merge commit afterwards.

 ### Code Review

 This is a list of things you can look out for while doing code review:
 * Does the code follow all naming conventions?